 Having a tummy tuck and liposuction at the same time also means only going through recovery one time, which significantly reduces the amount of downtime when compared to undergoing the procedures separately.
 By extension, having only one surgery rather than two may also reduce cut the risks in half — two surgeries equals double the risk.
 Busy moms don’t have time for double the recovery time or double the risk, so combining a tummy tuck and liposuction may offer the best results of each procedure while cutting recovery time and risk of complications.

-To learn more about taming your post-pregnancy belly with a tummy tuck, liposuction, or both, call Quinn Plastic Surgery today at (913)492-3443 for a consultation.
+To learn more about taming your post-pregnancy belly with a tummy tuck, liposuction, or both, call Quinn Plastic Surgery & Aesthetic Center today at (913) 492-3443 for a consultation.

 Schedule your Kansas City plastic surgery consultation today